If you’re looking for the best pubs in Dublin, then you’ve come to the right place.

 So lovers of craft beer will definitely want to make a stop in The Palace Bar.

-Murray’s Bar Is A Modern Dublin Pub
+Murray’s Bar Is One Of The Best Modern Pubs In Dublin

 One of Dublin’s newest pubs is Murray’s Bar.
 Murray’s has been open in Dublin for over 20 years and has become a staple in Dublin’s pub scene.